SL(2,Z)-action for ribbon quasi-Hopf algebras: -action for factorisable finite tensor categories

 \begin{proof} The first relation in \eqref{eq:SL2Z-gen-and-rel} is just the first relation in \eqref{eq:ST-endo-coend} (up to the projectivity factor).
 The second relation in \eqref{eq:SL2Z-gen-and-rel} follows from \eqref{eq:ST-endo-coend} and \eqref{eq:S2-ribbontwist}, together with naturality of the ribbon twist: $\mathbf{S}^4.f = \modS^4 \circ f = \theta_\coend^{-1} \circ f = f \circ \theta_{\one}^{-1} = f$. \end{proof}

 The universal Hopf algebra $\coend$ is only unique up to unique isomorphism, and in the above projective representation of $SL(2,\oZ)$ already the underlying vector space depends on $\coend$.
-It can be helpful to have a variant of the action which is manifestly independent of the choice of $\coend$.
+It can be helpful to have a variant of the action which is manifestly independent of the choice of $\coend$ (up to the choice of the sign of the integral).
 This can be achieved by transporting the action to $\End(\id_\cat)$, as we explain next (see \cite{Lyubashenko:1995,Shimizu:2015}).

 We start by defining two $\ok$-linear isomorphisms \be \Rad : \cat(\coend,\one) \to \cat(\one,\coend) \qquad,\qquad \psi : \End(\id_\Cc) \to \cat(\coend,\one) \ . \ee Their values on $f \in \cat(\coend,\one)$ and $\alpha \in \End(\id_\Cc)$ are determined by